xavierholt/recipes/Pulled Noodles.md

 - oil

 Knead some more.
 The dough should become very smooth.
-Flatten the dough into a 1/2 inch circle and oil well (to preserve moisture).
+Flatten the dough into a 1/2 inch high disc and rub with oil  (to preserve moisture).
 Cover with plastic wrap or a plate.
 Let stand for 2 hours.

 - water